drweaver/google_auth_proxy/README.md

 ## Cross-compiling for Raspberry Pi

+installing and compiling GO apps directly on R-Pi is unable and unreliable (at least right now).
+The best approach is to use a well known architecture and [cross-compiling](http://en.wikipedia.org/wiki/Cross_compiler) for the R-Pi.

 On mac or linux:

 Firstly, in the GO src directory execute the following command to